BABES Network-YWCA honors Julie Lewis at Stella Steps Out

 30 years after her diagnosis, Julie wanted to find a way to celebrate her journey and use her passion for community health.
 She launched the 30/30 Project to positively impact the lives of other women, girls, and families who haven’t had the same access to the healthcare opportunities that she’s had.

 Stella Steps Out 2017 will be emceed by Sister Glo Euro N’Wei (from Sisters of Perpetual Indulgence) and guests will enjoy a live auction, selfie booth, dinner & drinks, dessert dash, dancing, and more.
-An inspiration lineup of program speakers will highlight the critical support BABES Network-YWCA provides in the community and event proceeds will go directly to fund this program.
+An inspirational lineup of program speakers will highlight the critical support BABES Network-YWCA provides in the community and event proceeds will go directly to fund this program.

 Founded in 1989, BABES Network is the only program of its kind in the region, and offers peer support, education, and advocacy for women living with HIV and their families.
 Contributions at Stella Steps Out last year totaled more than $53,000 and supported a program that serves more than 200 women and educated 800 high-risk women and youth about HIV prevention in Seattle and King County.